Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

 Mosquitoes are small, flying insects belonging to the mosquito family, Culicidae.
-There are over 3,500 species worldwide, and the most common mosquito genera include Aedes, Culex, and Anopheles, each of which is known for transmitting different diseases.
+There are over 3,500 mosquito species worldwide, and the most common genera include Aedes, Culex, and Anopheles, each of which transmits different diseases.
 Mosquitoes thrive in warm, humid environments and rely on standing water to complete their life cycle.
 While both male and female mosquitoes feed on nectar, only females bite, as they require blood to produce eggs.

-Determining what different breeds of mosquitoes are active where you live can be difficult.
-Luckily, Western Exterminator uses various mosquito identification techniques to provide effective mosquito control solutions.
+Determining which mosquito breeds are active where you live can be difficult.
+Luckily, Western Exterminator uses a range of mosquito identification techniques to provide effective mosquito control solutions.

 Contact your local mosquito control expert